Lessons in self advocacy

 After relocating to Brooklyn from Haiti following the country’s 2010 earthquake, she was taken in by her uncle and enrolled in the school where he taught.

 “I didn’t have time to process everything that had happened,” she recalls.
 “There was an earthquake.
 Then moving.
 Then a new school.
 Then a new language.”

 Laressa leaned on her school community for support.
 Her French- and Creole-speaking classmates helped her with translations.
 Her teachers gave her extra tutoring after school.
 By the time she graduated from the school, she was fluent in English.

-College is only the First Step
+College is only the first step

 Now, the college coordinator is helping to lead a similar village of support at HCZ.
 Laressa loves to make a big deal of the success of her scholars.
-Any time one of them gets a college acceptance letter, she makes a point to announce it over the loudspeaker at ETC.
+Any time one of them receives a college acceptance letter, she makes a point to announce it over the loudspeaker at ETC.